10 – Second Hand Store

 Joe Walsh has also contributed his talents as a guitarist on many studio and live albums released by some of classic rock history’s most legendary artists including Bob Seger, Fleetwood Mac, The Beach Boys, America, Rick Derringer, Warren Zevon, Ringo Starr and so many more.

 Despite his prolific career working with so many great artists, Joe Walsh has also cemented his name in rock history as a solo artist with an impressive catalog of solo albums.
 This top 10 Joe Walsh songs list will examine just the material Joe Walsh released on his solo albums.
 The point of the article is to highlight his solo records.
 You will not find songs written by Joe Walsh on this list like “Life In The Fast Lane,” or “Walk Away,” because those songs were written when he was a member of The Eagles and The James Gang.
-If we were to include all the material he composed with those groups, we would not be able to present some of the solo album material that some fans may not be aware off.
+If we were to include all the material he composed with those groups, we would not be able to present some of the solo album material that some fans may not be aware of.

 # 10 – Second Hand Store

-We open our Top 10 Joe Walsh Songs list with a track from one of his most successful solo albums entitled But Seriously, Folks…The album featured an array of guest musicians including Don Felder, Glenn Frey, Don Henley and Timothy B. Schmit on backing vocals.
-The harmonies and lead vocals on “Second Hand Store,” helped deliver a song that sounded like an Eagles songs.
+We open our Top 10 Joe Walsh Songs list with a track from one of his most successful solo albums entitled But Seriously, Folks…The album featured an array of guest musicians including Don Felder, Glenn Frey, Don Henley, and Timothy B. Schmit on backing vocals.
+The harmonies and lead vocals on “Second Hand Store,” helped deliver a song that sounded like an Eagles song.
 One of the strongest and most underrated Joe Walsh songs ever released.

 # 9 – Lucky That Way